The SC Paderborn 07 Files

 Relegation in 2020 as bottom club with only 20 points brought Paderborn’s short Bundesliga adventure to an end.

-Relegation in 2020 as bottom club with only 20 points brought Paderborn’s short Bundesliga adventure to an end.
+20 points brought Paderborn’s short Bundesliga adventure to an end.
 Since then, the club has played in the 2.
 Bundesliga.
 Under coach Lukas Kwasniok, Paderborn have established themselves as a solid second-division side with a modest budget and a strong focus on youth development.

 Frequently Asked Questions